microsoft/ContextualSP/README.md

 ## News

+- September, 2020: Our paper ["What Do You Mean by That?"
+A Parser-Independent Interactive Approach for Enhancing Text-to-SQL](https://arxiv.org/abs/2011.04151) was accepted by EMNLP 2020.
 - September, 2020: Our paper [Incomplete Utterance Rewriting as Semantic Segmentation](https://arxiv.org/abs/2009.13166) was accepted by EMNLP 2020.
 - September, 2020: Our paper [Hierarchical Poset Decoding for Compositional Generalization in Language](https://arxiv.org/abs/2010.07792) was accepted by NeurIPS 2020.
 - September, 2020: Our paper [Compositional Generalization by Learning Analytical Expressions](https://arxiv.org/abs/2006.10627) was accepted by NeurIPS 2020 as *Spotlight*.